wp-plugins/ads-wp-site-count/readme.txt

 3. wpsitecount options page
 4. Widget page options
 5. small statistic on dashboard
+6. TinyMce shortcode button popup

 == Changelog ==
-= 1.0.0 - 2014-07-23 =
-* Start plug-in Wp Site Count 1.0.0
-* more new counters, translated en_EN

-= 1.0.1 - 2014-08-08 =
+= 1.0.7 - 2014-08-26 =
-* div. corrections, only count from one displayed counte, settings correted
+* optimized code
+* removed Log database, no more needed, data will be converted
+* added images max size for output and should be based on width/height. (at a small width no high resolution image is required, high-resolution images cause a longer charge time)
+* added shortcode tinyMce button, turn on/off on settings.
+* !!! parameters changed on widget and settings, re-save after update and check output.

-= 1.0.2 - 2014-08-09 =
+= 1.0.6 - 2014-08-19 =
-* Small statistic included on dashboard widget,
-* On widget you can display random counter image on each hour/day/month.
+* Counter Images update, many file correction unicode.

-= 1.0.3 - 2014-08-13 =
+= 1.0.5 - 2014-08-16 =
+* correction on function after text, missing parameter
-* added new counters
+* new placeholder %count

 = 1.0.4 - 2014-08-16 =
 * correction on readme text